-Table 22 WiFi Settings: Configuration (continued)
+Table 19 WiFi Settings: Configuration

-LABEL DESCRIPTION WiFi Password If you selected Random Password , this field displays a pre-shared key generated by the Zyxel Device.
-If you did not select Random Password , you can manually type a pre-shared key from 8 to 64 case-sensitive keyboard characters.
-Click the Eye icon to show or hide the password for your wireless network.
+LABEL DESCRIPTION Smart Connect Select this and the 2.4 GHz and 5 GHz WiFi networks will use the same SSID.
+If you deselect this, the screen will change.
+You need to assign different SSIDs for the 2.4 GHz and 5 GHz WiFi networks.
+2.4G / 5G / 6G WiFi Click this switch to enable or disable the 2.4G / 5G / 6G WiFi network.
+When the switch turns blue, the function is enabled.
+WiFi Name The SSID (Service Set IDentity) identifies the service set with which a WiFi device is associated.
+WiFi devices associating to the access point (AP) must have the same SSID.
+Enter a descriptive name for the WiFi.
+You can use up to 32 printable characters, including spaces.
+WiFi Password If you selected Random Password , this field displays a pre-shared key generated by the Zyxel Device.
+If you did not select Random Password , you can manually enter a pre-shared key from 8 to 63 alphanumeric (0-9, a-z, A-Z) and special characters, including spaces.
+Click the Eye icon to show or hide the password for your WiFi network.
 When the Eye icon is slashed Ø, you will see the password in plain text.
 Otherwise, it is hidden.
 Random Password Select this to have the Zyxel Device automatically generate a password.
 The WiFi Password field will not be configurable when you select this option.
 Hide WiFi network name Select this to hide the SSID in the outgoing beacon frame so a station cannot obtain the SSID through scanning using a site survey tool.
 Note: Disable WPS in the Network Setting > Wireless > WPS screen to hide the SSID.
 Save Click Save to save your changes.